Back to main menu

 1. Maintain mailing list hygiene

 Verify your email list regularly to purge invalid addresses, spam traps, and disengaged subscribers.
 This lowers your bounce rate and increases your open rate.
 Both of these metrics will help improve your sender reputation.
+In fact, as Nick Schafer of Sinch Mailgun explains in this video, he believes that these are some of the most important metrics if you want to improve your sender reputation.

 2. Provide an easy way to unsubscribe